Cameroon

-Civilians in the Anglophone regions of Cameroon are at an imminent risk of atrocity crimes due to continued violence between government forces and armed separatists.
+Civilians in the Anglophone regions of Cameroon are at imminent risk of atrocity crimes due to continued violence between government forces and armed separatists.
 Armed extremist groups also pose an ongoing threat in the Far North region.

 During the conflict, security forces have perpetrated extrajudicial killings and widespread sexual and gender-based violence, burned Anglophone villages and subjected individuals with suspected separatist ties to arbitrary detention, torture and ill-treatment.
 Armed separatists have also killed, kidnapped and terrorized populations while steadily asserting control over large parts of the Anglophone regions.
-Separatists and government forces have also perpetrated targeted attacks on health facilities and humanitarian workers, restricting the delivery of and access to vital aid and forcing various international humanitarian organizations to suspend their operations.
+Separatists and government forces have both perpetrated targeted attacks on health facilities and humanitarian workers, restricting the delivery of and access to vital aid and forcing various international humanitarian organizations to suspend their operations.
 Separatists have also banned government education and frequently attack, threaten and abduct students and teachers, as well as burn, destroy and loot schools.
-Various Cameroonian-based human rights organizations reported an increase in violence and human rights violations and abuses during 2023, and non-governmental organization Un Monde Avenir reported more than 400 people killed, at least 160 kidnapped and 869 cases of arbitrary arrests in the north-west and south-west regions.

-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), more than 1.8 million people are in need of humanitarian assistance in the Anglophone regions.
-OCHA also estimates that at least 583,112 people have been internally displaced by violence in the two regions while more than 73,481 have fled to Nigeria.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), more than 1.5 million people are in need of humanitarian assistance in the Anglophone regions.
+OCHA also estimates that at least 334,098 people have been internally displaced by violence in the two regions while more than 76,493 have fled to Nigeria.

-Despite the deteriorating security and humanitarian situation, the government of Cameroon has consistently denied the severity of the crisis and has yet to take any meaningful action aimed at ending the conflict or addressing its root causes.
+Despite the continuously volatile security and humanitarian situation, the government of Cameroon has consistently denied the severity of the crisis and has yet to take any meaningful action aimed at ending the conflict or addressing its root causes.
 The international community has also taken limited action.
 The Council of the European Union, the Committee on the Elimination of Racial Discrimination and others have appealed for an end to the violence and urged government action while additional actors have previously offered to serve as mediators.
+Recently, President Paul Biya rejected a mediation attempt by former African presidents aimed at resolving the crisis in the Anglophone regions.
 The UN Security Council (UNSC) has held only one meeting on Cameroon, an Arria-formula meeting on the humanitarian situation, in 2019.

 The international community often perceives the conflict in the Anglophone region exclusively as an insurgency by armed separatist groups against the Cameroonian government.
 However, the situation is much more complex.
 Although the Anglophone and Francophone areas of Cameroon have been unified since 1961, there is a long history of disputes over the extent to which access to government resources is controlled by the French-speaking majority.